Durable Dekton Countertops Are Taking On Quartz

-We recently explored quartz, quartzite, marble, granite, concrete, and laminate countertops, but decided one counter material deserved its own deep dive: Dekton.
-This high-tech, highly durable material was introduced in 2013, and it's slowly been gaining in prominence and popularity ever since.
-Let's explore.
+We recently explored quartz, quartzite, marble, granite, concrete, and laminate countertops but decided one counter material deserved its own deep dive: Dekton.
+This material was introduced in 2013, and it’s slowly been gaining prominence and popularity ever since.
+Dekton is high-tech, highly durable, and becoming a choice countertop material alongside quartz.
+Let’s explore.

 What Is Dekton?